 When a divorce occurs, the two former spouses must figure out how to divide their property and assets, legally known as their “marital property.”
-Some people may believe that spouses simply split things 50/50, but that isn’t the case under New York law.
+Some people may believe that in equitable distribution spouses simply split things 50/50, but that isn’t the case under New York law.
 Navigating who gets what can be a complex process, with many different factors that have to be considered in court.

 Sadly, equitable distribution between two spouses doesn’t always occur in a way that is fair to both parties.
-Because of this, it is in the best interest of a person who is going through a divorce to work with a skilled divorce attorney.
+Because of this, it is in the best interest of a person who is going through a divorce to work with a skilled divorce lawyer.
 A divorce attorney can help you navigate disputes, negotiate vigorously on your behalf, and help you reach a settlement that’s fair and favorable in your divorce.

 What Is Equitable Distribution?